xcsp3team/pycsp3/README.md

 * PyCSP3 is available as a PyPi package [here](https://pypi.org/project/pycsp3/)

 At this stage, one can run two embedded solvers:
-* the constraint solver 'Ace' (AbsCon Essence), with the option -solve or the option -solver=ace
+* the constraint solver 'ACE' (AbsCon Essence), with the option -solve or the option -solver=ace
 * the constraint solver 'Choco, with the option -solver=choco

 Information about how piloting these embedded solvers can be found in [this document](https://github.com/xcsp3team/pycsp3/blob/master/docs/optionsSolvers.pdf).